appseconnect/docs/_posts/API-Management/2018-10-17-faqs-api-management.md

 **13. Can I ADD policy after creating API?**

-Yes, you can add policy even after creating API.
-You can click on the Edit button beside the API and you select the policy, by clicking on the Policy node.
+Yes you can add policy even after creating an API.
+You can click on the Edit button beside the API and can select the policy by clicking on the Policy node.

 **14. What is API Proxy?**

 API Proxy acts as a bridge or a medium which provides access to secured resources with minimum amount of information.

-How to build an API
+**15. How to build an API?**

 For Details [Click here](/appseconnect/home/)

 **15. What are Webhooks in API?**